CayleyPy RL: Pathfinding and Reinforcement Learning on Cayley Graphs: Analysis and results

 \subsection{Non-backtracking}

-We exploit non-backtracking idea in two ways - first we can use non-backtracking random walks, and the second we can use non-backtracking in beam search.
+We exploit non-backtracking idea in two ways - first we can use non-backtra-cking random walks, and the second we can use non-backtracking in beam search.
 The second way shows quite a good effect.

 The theoretical reason why non-backtracking is helpful is clear for the random walks.
 Imagine our graph is a tree, then for a non-backtracking random walk, the number of steps coincides with the true distance (length of the shortest path).
 Thus diffusion distance coincides with the standard distance.
 For complicated graphs, this is not the case, but still, it forces the diffusion distance to be closer to true distance and to have less variability.
 Here by variability we mean the situation when the same node can be achieved in a different number of steps.
 This is equivalent to having noise in the training data which makes models less precise.
 Similar for beam search non-backtracking mitigates stagnation in local minimums.